weleoka/dipdap/README.md

 Python 3.4

 ### Overview
 DipDap - a simple tool to manage a library database.

-Discdex can add books to a database.
-Users can also rate the book and assign it a genre.
+DipDap can add books to a database.
+Users can also rate the book and assign it a genre and sub-genre.

 The default database file is a CSV file.
-This will later be able to be changed in the config part of discdex
+This will later be able to be changed in the config part of dipdap.

 An entry in the database takes the form: